akramj13/resume/files/rendercv_output/Akram_Jamil_CV.md

 ## NLP Webscraping Tool

 - [GitHub Link](https://github.com/akramj13/ai-webscrape)
-- Built an AI-Powered Webscraper that can pull data from any website, given a prompt, using a Meta's Ollama AI.
+- Built an AI-Powered Webscraper that can pull data from any website, given a prompt, using a Meta's Ollama AI (Llama ver.
+3.2).
 - Utilizes Natural Language Processing (NLP) to automatically scrape desired content of any kind based on a user prompt from a given website URL.
 - Designed front-end in React.js Framework and the Selenium Python Package.